DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-05-06-broadcast-application-shutdown-message.md

 I have been working on an [ERP software]({{ site.url }}/projects/refactoring-to-sanity/) which is used by ~25 users across departments.

 The coordination across departments during a deploy (before shutdown and post restart) becomes a pain.
-Unfortunately, the company does not use such chat tools; the communication is done using phone or in-person.
+Unfortunately, the company does not use chat tools which can be used for broadcast.
+Instead, the communication is done using phone or in-person.

 To resolve this, I was asked if software itself could intimate the user when it is about to shutdown, and once its restarted.